aiven/terraform-provider-aiven/docs/resources/pg.md

 - `service_to_fork_from` (String) Name of another service to fork from.
 This has effect only when a new service is being created.
 Example: `anotherservicename`.
 - `shared_buffers_percentage` (Number) Percentage of total RAM that the database server uses for shared memory buffers.
 Valid range is 20-60 (float), which corresponds to 20% - 60%.
 This setting adjusts the shared_buffers configuration value.
 Example: `41.5`.
 - `static_ips` (Boolean) Use static public IP addresses.
-- `synchronous_replication` (String) Enum: `quorum`, `off`.
+- `synchronous_replication` (String) Enum: `off`, `quorum`.
 Synchronous replication type.
 Note that the service plan also needs to support synchronous replication.
 - `timescaledb` (Block List, Max: 1) System-wide settings for the timescaledb extension (see [below for nested schema](#nestedblock--pg_user_config--timescaledb))
 - `variant` (String) Enum: `aiven`, `timescale`.
 Variant of the PostgreSQL service, may affect the features that are exposed by default.
 - `work_mem` (Number) Sets the maximum amount of memory to be used by a query operation (such as a sort or hash table) before writing to temporary disk files, in MB.
 Default is 1MB + 0.075% of total RAM (up to 32MB).
 Example: `4`.